IBS And Rice (Brown And White): All You Need To Know.

 It may help diarrhea by slowing down the passage of food from the stomach to the intestines and by giving stool form.

 The sudden introduction of brown rice with a relatively high amount of fibers may cause problems for you.
-As a result of increasing the amount of fiber causing some bloating, distension and colics.
+As result of increasing the amount of fiber causing some bloating, distension, and colics.

 So, you have to start eating brown rice in small amounts and gradually increase it.

 On the other hand, white rice is considered a refined grain, this ?refining? process make rice lose its fiber content.

 SO, it is less effective in some decreasing IBS symptoms specially constipation.

 Other nutrition experts suggest that white rice may be better for IBS. as it contains fewer amounts of anti-nutrients like: